kunukn/vue-3-auth0/README.md

 - You need to have an Auth0 app.
 - The `.env` must be updated with values from the Auth0 settings.
+- Ensure your backend is running if API fetch is wanted.

 ## Install steps: